 Your flight/train details

 Eurostar itineraries are based on departures from London St Pancras (Ebbsfleet on request) to Paris Gare du Nord, Brussels or Lille.
-Onward travel where appropriate will be on TGV or Thalys services.
-Full joining details will be supplied with your tickets and travel information.
+Onward travel where appropriate will be on TGV, Alleo or Thalys services.
+Full joining details will be supplied with your tickets and travel information, please check your tickets as soon as you receive them.
+Some airlines require that you check-in online and have access to an email address.

 Full Name on Tickets